 Guinea pigs need around 30 to 50 mg of vitamin C. pregnant sows will require more.
-Almost every fruit and vegetable they are allowed to eat contain vitamin C. the amount of vitamin C zucchini contains is very convenient because the portions you feed your guinea pig should weight 100 grams, so they are getting 18 mg just from zucchini.
-Guinea pigs can eat zucchini daily, but it is recommended that the daily portion should not be more than 100 grams.
+Almost every fruit and vegetable they are allowed to eat contain vitamin C. the amount of vitamin C courgette contains is very convenient because the portions you feed your guinea pig should weight 100 grams, so they are getting 18 mg just from the courgette.
+Guinea pigs can eat courgette daily, but it is recommended that the daily portion should not be more than 100 grams.

 Calcium is a very important mineral for the overall health of their bodies.
 When you think of calcium, you should instantly have in mind healthy teeth and bones.
 It also helps to maintain the balance between phosphorus and magnesium.
 Another good thing it does is helping with vitamin absorption.

 However, be careful.
 White residue in their urine can be excess calcium, too much calcium can also cause bladder stones, a condition that humans can have, too.
 Anytime you feel like your little friend could use some medical advice, don’t be afraid or shy to pay a visit to a vet.

 Potassium, along with calcium, magnesium, and phosphorus, is one of the most important minerals for both humans and guinea pigs.
 Courgette actually contains more potassium than a banana (the fruit that comes in mind when speaking about potassium).
 When talking about guinea pigs, these minerals balance each other out.
 So, there are specific ratios of intake.
 If the ratios are not respected, the excess will be eliminated through urine.

 This specific mineral, potassium helps in lowering the blood pressure and the risk of developing heart disease.